Would you like to see what we have written on a subject? Use the search below.

 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.
 John 10:10, NIV

-As we follow the life of Jesus we see that He accepted and loved people regardless of their circumstances or life choices.
+As we follow the life of Jesus, we see that He accepted and loved people regardless of their circumstances or life choices.
 He loved children and accepted women as equals in opposition to cultural norms.
-We see that He healed the sick, delivered the demon possessed and encouraged the discouraged.
+We see that He healed the sick, delivered the demon-possessed and encouraged the discouraged.
 He is called the Lamb of God.
 A lamb is not a very aggressive picture!
 The only people He opposed were those who used and abused others.
 Is this a Person to be afraid of?
 Why are some people Christophobic?

-Let examine how some Christians are actually Christophobic.
+Let's examine how some Christians are Christophobic.

-Many Christians have a fear that if they give their lives totally to God He is going to make them do something they do not want to do.
-For example, a Christian who loves living in the city may think, “If I yield my life totally to Christ He is going to send me to some primitive, isolated mission field where I will be eating ants and drinking muddy water […and no Starbucks for 1,000 miles].
+Many Christians have a fear that if they give their lives totally to God, He is going to make them do something they do not want to do.
+For example, a Christian who loves living in the city may think, “If I yield my life totally to Christ, He is going to send me to some primitive, isolated mission field where I will be eating ants and drinking muddy water […and no Starbucks for 1,000 miles].
 While this may sound foolish, many of you know exactly what I am talking about to one degree or another.

 The Devil's Lies To